ZankhanaSavsani/Internship_Portal/README.md

 - Separate folders for `admin`, `student`, and `faculty` interfaces for modularity.
 - Centralized API management for streamlined backend integration.

-This project is a modern and scalable solution designed to efficiently handle internship workflows and improve collaboration between all stakeholders.
+This project is a modern and scalable solution designed to efficiently handle internship workflows.